OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

 - If you cannot use a pre-existing secret management solution, try and use a trusted and well known implementation library rather than using the libraries built into JCA/JCE as it is far too easy to make cryptographic errors with them.
 - Make sure your application or protocol can easily support a future change of cryptographic algorithms.
 - Use your package manager wherever possible to keep all of your packages up to date.
 Watch the updates on your development setup, and plan updates to your applications accordingly.
-- We will show examples below based on Google Tink which is an [opinionated](https://www.baeldung.com/cs/opinionated-software-design#opinionated-design) library for performing encryption operations.
+- We will show examples below based on Google Tink, which is a library created by cryptography experts for using cryptography safely (in the sense of minimizing common mistakes made when using standard cryptography libraries).

 ### Encryption for storage